Vertigo: Understanding the Causes of Balance Dysregulation

 “It’s not about one broken part, it’s about a whole system that’s lost its rhythm.”

-Vertigo is your body sending a loud, clear message:
+Vertigo is your body sending a loud, clear message that it’s time to restore harmony.

 Finding Your Way Back to Balance